aledmorris/aledmorris.github.io/content/post/2022-obtp-tester-cli/index.md

 * Every test booking you make with the tool will overwrite all previous bookings, so please take care not to use this on a production Cisco endpoint, leave it for your lab systems.
 * Script has undergone limited testing, it has worked on a number of endpoints but as a pet project, don't expect it to be perfect.
-* Inspired by the excellent work done by Nick M (acaeti) who has built an excellent OBTP tester: https://github.com/acaeti/OBTP-emulator (go and check his out).
+* Inspired by the excellent work done by Nick M (acaeti) who has built an excellent OBTP tester: https://github.com/acaeti/OBTP-emulator (go and check his repo out).

 ## Pre-requisites